 Halong Bay is the jewel in Vietnam’s scenic crown.
 Widely considered to be one of the natural wonders of the world, this UNESCO World Heritage listed region is simply breathtaking.
 Thousands of karst limestone and jungle covered peaks and isles, rise dramatically out of the emerald waters of the bay.
-On the famous islands of Halong Bay, caves, hidden coves and beautiful beaches await discovery and the towering peaks provide some of the best rock climbing in South East Asia.
+On the famous islands of Halong Bay, caves, secret coves and beautiful beaches await discovery and the towering peaks provide some of the best rock climbing in South East Asia.
 The ideal way to explore Halong Bay is onboard a traditional Junk boat which can either be privately chartered or shared.
-Enjoy a cruise on a Junk and explore remote offshore islands, kayak and swim in the warm waters and capture an incredible sunset over a panorama of peaks.
+Enjoy a cruise on a junk boat and explore remote offshore islands, kayak and swim in the warm waters and capture an incredible sunset over a panorama of peaks.

 UNESCO Listed Hoi An is a former merchant trading post, famed for its beautifully preserved architecture, ancient cobbled streets and picturesque riverside location.
 The influence of past traders from Japan, China and Europe is evident in Hoi An, whose backstreets are lined with large, attractive merchant houses and pagodas.
 Today, Hoi An is awash with art stalls and markets, fabulous restaurants and cooking schools, not to mention streets literally lined with tailor-shops, all catering for the town’s thriving tourist trade.
-Nevertheless Hoi An still manages to retain its traditional character and charm and with pedestrian streets devoid of the usual cacophony and chaos of traffic, Hoi An’s quiet and relaxed pace of life adds to its effortless appeal.
+Nevertheless Hoi An still manages to retain its traditional character and charm and with pedestrian streets devoid of the usual cacophony, Hoi An’s quiet and relaxed pace of life adds to its effortless appeal.

 The Mekong Delta in south-east Vietnam is one of the world’s greatest river regions.
 The delta is a hive of activity and serves as a crucial transport and agricultural hub.
 Known as the ‘rice bowl of Vietnam’, it has lush rice paddy fields and colourful fruit orchards, enchanting villages and bustling floating markets.
 Life thrives on the delta, which is home to hundreds of species of animals and fish, not to mention its human inhabitants.
 Maintaining a very traditional way of life, the locals have adapted well to life on the water, travelling, fishing, trading and even sleeping on their sampans and boats.
-Discover the magic of the Mekong Delta aboard a traditional sampan boat or travel in comfort on an overnight ‘Bassac’ rice barge cruise and barter at the floating market in Can Thou.
+Discover the magic of the Mekong Delta aboard a traditional sampan boat or travel in comfort on an overnight ‘Bassac’ rice barge cruise and barter at the floating market in Can Tho.

 Known as the ‘Paris of the Orient’, Hanoi is the gracious capital and cultural heart of Vietnam.
 Located on the northern Red River Delta, Hanoi is dotted with scenic lakes and leafy boulevards.
 It is a city of fascinating contrasts - where Parisian chic meets Asian vigour.
 Brightly coloured pagodas and crumbling 11th century buildings, stand alongside modern high rises and grand French colonial style villas.
 Locals practice graceful tai chi in the parks, whilst cyclos and mopeds weave dangerously through city streets.
 Age old customs are retained in the winding streets and alleys of the Old Quarter and the city’s French colonial legacy remains evident.
 The pace of life in Hanoi is much more relaxed that frenetic Ho Chi Minh in the south and whilst it has developed over recent years and embraced tourism, it retains a refreshing ‘old world’ charm.